tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-It this fortification is destroyed, you may place any number of melee leaders in reserve on allied recruitment rails.
+It an attached fortification is destroyed, you may place any number of melee leaders in reserve on allied recruitment rails.
 <br>

 ##### ALP.MEL.013